-- (1) On the conditions set out in § 50 of the Law Enforcement Act, the market supervision authority may enter the premises where a product is made, stored or offered for sale. - (2) The market supervision authority has the right to: - i) if a product may pose a risk on certain conditions, demand that it be labelled with clear warnings in Estonian about the risks that the product may cause or establish prior conditions to placing the product on the market, which ensure safety; - 2) if a product that may pose a risk to certain persons, demand that these persons are warned of the risk in a suitable manner and at a suitable time, including by publishing separate warnings; - 3) if a product may be dangerous, demand the temporary withdrawal of the product from the market or prohibit the presentation of the product for a period that is necessary for assessment and checking of its safety; - 4) prohibit the placing of a product on the market and take measures that ensure compliance with the prohibition; - 5) demand and organise the immediate withdrawal of a dangerous product from the market; - 6) demand, coordinate and organise jointly with economic operators the recall of a dangerous product from consumers and, where necessary, the destruction of the product.
-A product must be recalled from consumers if other measures are insufficient. - (3) The market supervision authority has the right to take the measures specified in subsection (2) of this section also if a product complies with § 6 of this Act, but the market supervision authority has evidence that the product is dangerous. - (4) The market supervision authority may prohibit placing products described in subsection 5 (8) of this Act on the Estonian market or demand that these be withdrawn from the market or altered or that additional tests be carried out in accordance with the procedure laid down in Regulation (EC) No 764/2008.
-This requirement does not apply to measures taken on the grounds set out in Article 3 of Regulation (EC) No 764/2008. - (5) In the event of a serious risk the Tax and Customs Board, with the approval of the appropriate market supervision authority, has the right to prohibit making the product available on the market or exporting the product. - (6) Upon taking market supervision measures, the market supervision authority follows the appropriate rules of procedure arising from EU harmonisation legislation. - (7) The market supervision authority has the right to obtain samples of products placed on the market from economic operators free of charge for the purpose of checking their safety or conformity and, where necessary, commission an expert assessment in order to identify the safety or conformity of products.
-The market supervision authority will bear the expenses of the expert assessment.
-If it is established that the product is not safe or does not conform to the requirements, the economic operator will pay the documented costs of the expert assessment.
+- (1) On the conditions set out in § 50 of the Law Enforcement Act, the market supervision authority may enter the premises where a product is made, stored or offered for sale. - (2) The market supervision authority has the right to: - 1) where a product may pose a risk on certain conditions, demand that it be labelled with clear warnings in Estonian about the risks that the product may cause or establish prior conditions to placing the product on the market, which ensure safety: - 2) where a product that may pose a risk to certain persons, demand that these persons are warned of the risk in a suitable manner and at a suitable time, including by publishing separate warnings; - 3) where a product may be dangerous, demand the temporary withdrawal of the product from the market or prohibit the presentation of the product for a period that is necessary for assessment and checking of its safety; - 4) prohibit the placing of a product on the market and take measures that ensure compliance with the prohibition; - 5) demand and organise the immediate withdrawal of a dangerous product from the market; - 6) demand, coordinate and organise jointly with economic operators the recall of a dangerous product from consumers and, where necessary, the destruction of the product.
+A product must be recalled from consumers where other measures are insufficient. - (3) The market supervision authority has the right to take the measures specified in subsection 2 of this section also where a product complies with § 6 of this Act, but the market supervision authority has evidence that the product is dangerous.

+- (4) [Repealed RT I, 23.05.2020, 1 entry into force 24.05.2020] - (5) In the event of a serious risk the Tax and Customs Board, with the approval of the appropriate market supervision authority, has the right to prohibit making the product available on the market or exporting the product. - (6) Upon taking market supervision measures, the market supervision authority follows the appropriate rules of procedure arising from EU harmonisation legislation. - (7) The market supervision authority has the right to obtain samples of products placed on the market from economic operators free of charge for the purpose of checking their safety or conformity and, where necessary, commission an expert assessment in order to identify the safety or conformity of products.
+The market supervision authority bears the expenses of the expert assessment.
+Where it is established that the product is not safe or does not conform to the requirements, the economic operator pays the documented costs of the expert assessment.